kirschbaum-development/nova-inline-relationship/README.md

 ![Banner](resources/imgs/banner.jpg "Banner")

 ## Nova Inline Relationship
-Nova Inline Relationship is meant to present a relationship based property as an inline property for a Laravel Nova Resource.
+Nova Inline Relationship allows you to manage (add/edit/update/delete/reorder) an object's relationships directly from the parent object's create/edit screens.
+By presenting relationships as inline properties you can provide content editors with a streamlined and efficient workflow for managing complex data.

 ## Requirements